Katinka Szijj

 Katinka Szijj (born February 25, 1993) is a female shooter from Hungary.

 She got acquainted with shooting by chance in 2004 on a local sport day.
 She and her family soon realized that she had a talent for the sport, and so she applied for membership at the local club, Komáromi VSE, along with her younger sister, Kamilla, who also became a shooter.
 She got on the podium on her first national championship with a 3rd place in 2006.
 Since then, she has won several titles.
 She participated in the 2010 Summer Youth Olympics.
-She qualified for the event in Meraker, Norway, on March 10, 2010, with a result of 497,1 points.
+She qualified for the event in Meråker Municipality, Norway, on March 10, 2010, with a result of 497,1 points.